bandademan/ITBDebugScreen/README.md

   Download the .dll and place it in the mods folder

 ## Controls:
+  When in the game (Not Main Menu)
   '~' key to open the debug screen

 ## TODO:
-  Add more variables to Debug Screen
-  Fix Issues below
+  Add more variables to Debug Screen (Suggestions Welcome) Fix Issues below

 ## Current Known Issues: